Industrial AI Robustness Card for Time Series Models: Industrial AI Robustness Card for Time Series

-This section describes the IARC, the information it records, and the rationale for each field.
-Each subsection specifies what information the card should contain and how it supports assurance and regulatory alignment, in particular with the requirements of the \cite{RegulationEU20242024}.
-The IARC documents the AI model rather than the complete, integrated AI system.
-This focus allows us to cover most of the information referenced in \cite{RegulationEU20242024}, Art.9-15 and Annex IV, thereby providing a usable building block for AI Act-compliant documentation.
-A concise, model-agnostic measurement protocol that explains how to generate the evidence for these fields is provided in Section~\ref{sec:protocol}.
+IARC-TS documents model-level evidence rather than the complete, integrated AI system.
+This scope provides model-side evidence that can feed selected high-risk AI documentation, testing, record-keeping, and post-market monitoring obligations under the \cite{RegulationEU20242024}, including Arts.~9--13, 15, and~72 and Annex~IV, but it is not a conformity-assessment artifact by itself.
+Plant-level risk management, hardware, operator procedures, and cybersecurity evidence remain part of the surrounding assurance case.
+This section describes the fields recorded by the card and the rationale for each group.
+A concise time series measurement protocol that explains how to generate the evidence for these fields is provided in Section~\ref{sec:protocol}.

-\subsection{General Information (\cite{RegulationEU20242024} Art.
-11, 13 (3), Annex IV)}
+\subsection{General Information\\(\cite{RegulationEU20242024} Art.~11, 13 (3), Annex~IV)}

-The General Information section of the IARC provides a summary of the AI model and the associated dataset.
-It records fields such as model and dataset name, version, date, provider, and deployment context.
-Tracking the model version is important for monitoring the AI model throughout its lifecycle, see \cite{tabassiArtificialIntelligenceRisk2023}.
+The general information section summarizes the AI model and the associated dataset.
+It records model and dataset name, version, date, provider, deployment context, and stable identifiers for later monitoring.
+Tracking versions is important because the same card has to support lifecycle comparison after retraining or deployment updates \citep{tabassiArtificialIntelligenceRisk2023}.

-\subsection{Intended Use (\cite{RegulationEU20242024} Art.
-13)}
+\subsection{Intended Use (\cite{RegulationEU20242024} Art.~13)}

-The intended use of the model should be explained, as explained by \cite{mitchellModelCardsModel2019} and \cite{arnoldFactSheetsIncreasingTrust2019}.
-This clarification also makes clear what the model is not to be used for, which prohibits misuse.
+The intended use section states approved uses of the model and the decisions it may support, following model-card practice \citep{mitchellModelCardsModel2019,arnoldFactSheetsIncreasingTrust2019}.
+It also states explicitly excluded uses, so that misuse can be identified during review.